MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 :::image type="content" source="media/version-history/library-scoped-report-analysed.png" alt-text="library scoped report analysed":::

-- The cmdlet returns in JSON format, and the value will look like one of the following values:
+- The cmdlet returns in JSON format, and the value appears as one of the following values:

 :::image type="content" source="media/version-history/json-powershell.png" alt-text="json powershell":::